preslavrachev/preslavrachev.github.io/_posts/2018/june/2018-06-02-my-new-pet-project-shouldidhodl.md

 layout: post
 title: "Introducing My New Pet Project: Should I HODL"
 date: '2018-06-02 00:00:00'
-tags: ["Projects", "My Work", "Machine Learning", "Data Science", "Cryptocurrencies", "Bitcoin"]
+tags: ["Projects", "My Work", "Machine Learning", "Data Science", "Cryptocurrencies", "Bitcoin", "Python"]
 ---

 My crypto-obsession from last year might have died down a little, but I still remain a long-term investor and a believer of decentralization.
 Moreover, it was predicting the crypto market's next move that made dust off some of my old machine learning experiments and gave a fresh boost to my mission of becoming a data scientist.
 Though one could hardly hear me speak about this coin or that, I am still actively researching and building tools.